Connecting finite-time Lyapunov exponents with supersaturation and droplet dynamics in the bulk of a turbulent cloud: Introduction

 \section{Introduction}

 Atmospheric clouds are complex physical systems which play a key role on synoptic time scales for the formation of precipitation \cite{Shaw2003} and on much longer time scales for the radiation budget of the climate of our planet \cite{norris2016evidence}.
 The water appears in different phases inside a cloud, either as water vapor, liquid water droplets, or ice crystals.
 All phases affect the optical properties of clouds crucially; the overall turbulent dynamics determines the local in- and decrease of the corresponding mixing ratios \cite{kokhanovsky2004optical,grabowski2013growth}.
-Our focus will be here on warm ice-free clouds which form a two-component turbulent multiphase flow.
-The cloud water droplet number density and size distribution are then two key quantities of rain formation for which droplets typically have to grow up to about 1 mm.
+Warm ice-free clouds form a two-component turbulent multiphase flow (water and vapor).
+The cloud water droplet number density and size distribution are then two key quantities in view to rain formation for which droplets typically have to grow up to about 1 mm.
 One of the central questions remains how the turbulent mixing of dry air and moist air, in particular entrainment \cite{Blyth1993,Mellado2017}, alters the number density and size distribution of cloud water droplets inside the cloud and which role the locally fluctuating supersaturation does play, see e.g. refs. \cite{andrejczuk2006numerical,Celani2008,Lanotte2009,sardina2015continuous,Gotoh2016,grabowski2017broadening,Saito2018,Fossa2022,Grabowski2022} for numerical investigations inside clouds or at its edges.

 These questions provide the central motivation for the present study.
-Here, we discuss a simplified model of turbulent mixing in the bulk of a cloud by means of three-dimensional direct numerical simulations (DNS).
-This simplification consists of a summary of the balance equations for the Eulerian fields of vapor mixing ratio and temperature, $q_v({\bm x},t)$ and $T({\bm x},t)$, to an effective balance equation for the scalar supersaturation field, following refs. \cite{sardina2015continuous,fries2021key}.
-The supersatuartion field is given by
+Here, we discuss a strongly simplified model of turbulent mixing in the bulk of a cloud by means of three-dimensional direct numerical simulations (DNS).
+This simplification consists of a summary of the balance equations for the Eulerian fields of vapor mixing ratio and temperature, $q_v({\bm x},t)$ and $T({\bm x},t)$, to an effective balance equation for the scalar supersaturation field, following refs. \cite{celani2005droplet,Lanotte2009,sardina2015continuous,fries2021key}.
+We assume that the supersaturation field $s({\bm x},t)$ does not act back on the flow; it is thus a passive scalar field in the present approach.
+The field is given by